zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

 Deletes an existing Model Version identified by a unique combination of `vid` (vendor ID), `pid` (product ID) and `softwareVersion` by the vendor account.
 If `account` was created with product ID ranges then the `pid` must fall within that specified range.

-Model Version can be deleted only before it is certified.
+Model Version cannot be deleted if a compliance record (certified, revoked or provisional) exists for it on the ledger.

 - Parameters:
   - vid: `uint16` -  model version vendor ID (positive non-zero)